Hoka Mafate X Review | Worth It In 2026?

 During long runs, I found the weight most noticeable on technical climbs and when quick foot adjustments were needed.

-When fatigue sets in after 10+ miles, the cushioning benefits far outweigh the weight penalty, though this remains a bit clunky compared to nimbler alternatives.
+When fatigue sets in after 10+ miles, the cushioning benefits far outweigh the weight penalty, though this remains a bit clunky compared to nimbler alternatives, like the Nike Pegasus Trail 5.

 Weight Score: 7/10 (15%)